ctorx/ctorx.Core.Data/README.md

 # ctorx.Core.Data
 This package provides unit of work and generic repository functionality for use in simplifying common tasks in application development for applications utilizing Entity Framework.
-Applications control unit of work persistence while service layers are used to encapsulate business logic and provide a generic interface to DbContext functionality.

 ## Wait, Doesn't EF Already Provide Repository and Unit of Work?
 Entity Framework provides its own implementation of the Unit of Work and Repository patterns and when used directly in your application, serves to provide the offerings of those patterns effectively.
 This framework is for developers who want to abstract Entity Framework away from the application yet maintain control over what constitutes a unit of work and when it is committed.